A Ceremony for Children Who Have Died, GGF 10/29

 This memorial event originates in the Japanese Buddhist tradition of honoring of Jizo Bodhisattva.
-One of the most beloved figures of Japanese Buddhism, Jizo statues with childlike clothing and other remembrances are common on roadways, in parks and in cemeteries.
-Various items are placed on or near a statue as an offering and petition to Jizo to help guide and protect their loved ones as they make the passage from life into death.
+One of the most beloved figures of Japanese Buddhism, Jizo statues are common on roadways, in parks and in cemeteries, where various items are placed on or near a statue as an offering and petition to Jizo to help guide and protect their loved ones as they make the passage from life into death.

-It is very common for those in attendance to be mourning a child who had not been born yet.
-Men and women are welcome.
-Couples, friends and families have found it quite healing to attend together.
+Everyone is welcome who has experienced a loss, and friends and families have found it quite healing to attend together.
 You are welcome to bring children, and please know there are several periods of quiet time.
 It works best if at least two adults attend the event so one can attend to the children if they are not able or willing to participate in the quiet time.
 There is outdoor space to explore/enjoy if this is the case.

 - Part 1 of our time together is for creating personal, unique fabric offerings to be used in the ceremony.
 We will provide fabric, scissors, needle, and thread.
 You are welcome to bring your own fabric as well.
 Red is the traditional color used for Jizo offerings, but not essential.
 Much of this time is spent in shared silence so we may each be with our own story and experience.

-- Part 2 is a ceremony of dedication for the beloved children who have died.
-Everyone is invited to approach the altar, which is adorned with flowers and statues of various figures of compassion, including Jizo Bodhisattva, Our Lady of Guadalupe, St. Francis, angels and the like.
+- Part 2 is a ceremony of dedication for those who have died.
+Everyone is invited to approach the altar, which is adorned with flowers and statues of various figures of compassion, including Jizo Bodhisattva, Our Lady of Guadalupe, St. Francis, angels, and the like.
 You can make an incense offering, place your fabric creation on or with a compassion figure, and speak aloud or silently communicate your wishes for the well being of your child.
 The group then processes in silence to City Center’s courtyard, where we hand-tie wind offerings/paper prayers in honor of our loved ones who have died.